jgmalcolm/jgmalcolm.github.io/z80/index.md

   Floating Point math with the Operator Registers.
 You can even check out TI's own routine to input strings or values.

+## Design

+- [The Design Process](design/desi.htm) - Take a walk through designing a game.
+Go step-by-step as you create a well designed game that will last for ages.
+Great design is essential for great games.
+- [Clean Code](design/clea.htm) - A must read for all programmers, this section gives details and examples of what to do and what *not* to do.
+These key points will change the way you program.

 ## Dedicated to those who taught me